Family describe 'horrific' fire attack

 "The paramedics brought her out and she was screaming and crying in pain.

 "She was charred.
-A lot of her hair had been bunt away.
+A lot of her hair had been burnt away.
 That image will haunt me forever."

 The family say there was "no clear motive" for why Bowen carried out the attack, but the father-of-five had drunk a bottle of Jack Daniels and taken cocaine beforehand.